 Fit a floor made from the card that the etch was packed on.
 This is a good quality mount board card and is very stable.
 I prefer to fit a card floor rather than brass or plastic as it tends to deaden any tinny rattling noise as the coach is running giving a more prototypical rumble.
 Glaze the windows using clear plastic sheet (you may wish to try model aircraft shops for this) glued into place using Micro Sol Kristal Klear a PVA type adhesive beloved of aircraft modellers which seems to stick glazing to any other material and as its name implies dries absolutely clear.

-Then fit compartment partitions again made from the card.
 I prefer to paint the entire interior matt black as I find that a fully detailed interior is hardly visible when running on a layout.